LEAD: An EEG Foundation Model for Alzheimer's Disease Detection: Datasets Preprocessing

-The ADFTD (A dataset of EEG recordings from Alzheimer's disease, Frontotemporal dementia and Healthy subjects) is a publicly available EEG dataset on the OpenNEURO website\footnote{\url{https://openneuro.org/datasets/ds004504/versions/1.0.8}} from the paper~\cite{miltiadous2023dataset,miltiadous2023dice}.
+\paragraph{ADFTD.} The ADFTD-RS (A dataset of EEG recordings from Alzheimer's disease, Frontotemporal dementia and Healthy subjects) is a publicly available resting-state EEG dataset on the OpenNEURO website\footnote{\url{https://openneuro.org/datasets/ds004504/versions/1.0.8}} from the paper~\cite{miltiadous2023dataset,miltiadous2023dice}, and a complementary dataset ADFTD-PS(A complementary dataset of open-eyes EEG recordings in a photo-stimulation setting from: Alzheimer's disease, Frontotemporal dementia and Healthy subjects) in a photo-stimulation setting with exactly matched subjects\footnote{\url{https://openneuro.org/datasets/ds006036/versions/1.0.5}}.
 It contains 88 subjects, including 36 AD, 23 Frontotemporal Dementia (FTD), and 29 healthy controls.
 For recording, a Nihon Kohden EEG 2100 clinical device is used, with 19 scalp electrodes (Fp1, Fp2, F7, F3, Fz, F4, F8, T3, C3, Cz, C4, T4, T5, P3, Pz, P4, T6, O1, and O2) according to the 10-20 international system and 2 reference electrodes (A1 and A2) placed on the mastoids for impedance check, according to the manual of the device.
-Each recording is performed according to the clinical protocol, with participants sitting with their eyes closed.
+Each recording is performed according to the clinical protocol, with participants sitting with their eyes closed or in a photo-stimulation setting.
 The collection sampling rate is 500Hz.
 The dataset's authors preprocess the data using the EEGLab toolbox in Matlab, which includes bandpass filtering, noise removal, artifact removal, re-referencing, and interpolating rejected channels, as described in their paper and on the data website.
-We perform secondary data preprocessing to match the pipeline of our method.

-Each subject has one recording trial.
-This paper only uses 65 subjects that are AD and healthy control subjects.
-For each raw trial, we first downsample the trials from 500Hz to 128Hz.
-Then, we segment all the trials into 1-second samples with 128 timestamps.
-We drop the last sample if it is shorter than 128 timestamps.
-This results in a total of 53,215 1-second, 128Hz samples.
-We apply bandpass filtering ranging from 0.5Hz to 45Hz, followed by standard normalization on each channel.
-This AD dataset is used for downstream evaluation as it contains enough subjects, and each subject has a long enough recording to be segmented into samples.
+Since their preprocessing pipeline is already comprehensive, we only perform additional steps to align with our unified pipeline: downsampling to 200 Hz, applying multi-sampling segmentation, and Z-score normalization.
+Finally, we concatenated ADFTD-RS and ADFTD-PS into a single dataset (ADFTD) based on subject IDs.